MichaelWehar/ChessBrancher/README.md

 # To-Do List
 Suggestions:

-1. After every position if you can provide the move played, and the move number.
+1. After every position if you can provide the move played and the move number.

 2. Highlighting the move played (from and to square) also would be nice.